qoomon/docker-host/README.md

 can read that as both `docker` and `podman` (it works for both), unless otherwise specified.

-This container will determine docker host address in the following order
+This container will determine the docker host address in the following order
-* If set use ip from environment variable `DOCKER_HOST`
+* If set use environment variable `DOCKER_HOST`.
+Can be an IP address or a DNS name.
   * This allows you to use this image to forward traffic to arbitrary destinations, not only the docker host.
-* Try to resolve host using DNS names e.g. `getent ahostsv4 host.docker.internal`
+* Try to resolve host address from DNS names.
   * docker hostname `host.docker.internal`
   * podman hostname `host.containers.internal`
 * Defaults to default gateway (`ip -4 route show default`)